-The organization is in a regulated market and they can't change their infrastructure without facing an expensive and time-consuming audit.
+They are in a regulated market and can't change their infrastructure without facing an expensive and time-consuming audit.

-The organization's decision makers don't think that the new features or functions are really needed.
+Decision makers don't think that the new features or functions are really needed.

 Decision makers believe that any change induces disruption and they'd rather not deal with change until absolutely forced to address it by market or business forces.